lancewf/whaledisentanglement/README.md

 # whaledisentanglement
 This is the source code used for the http://www.whaledisentanglement.org/ site.
 The same code is used for all three subdomains (media, hawaii-alaska, and west-coast).
 This is a mysql, php, nginx, wordpress site.
-It has some custom plugins.
-One of the plugins is 'users-only-access' that prevents non login users from accessing images in the uploads folder.
-The other plugins are 3rd party.
+It has one custom plugin 'users-only-access'.
+This plugin prevents non logged-in users from accessing images in the uploads folder.
+The other plugins are from a 3rd party.

 ## To run the site